 By bus or foot see Staunton’s four historic districts featuring an array of architectural styles while learning about the history and architecture of this award-winning “Main Street.”
 The tour includes stops at Trinity Episcopal Church to see 12 original Tiffany stained glass windows and Sunspots Studios to watch live glass blowing demonstrations.
 Check in at the historic Stonewall Jackson Hotel before taking in an award-winning performance at the Blackfriars Playhouse.

 Take a tour of the world’s only re-creation of Shakespeare’s indoor theater, the Blackfriars Playhouse.
 There you’ll get a behind-the-scenes look as you go on, behind and under the stage.
+Photography, including selfies, is encouraged.
+Next up, head to the Inn at MeadowCroft for a Southern-inspired tea luncheon complete with a beautiful spread of homemade tea sandwiches, shortbread and scones all served with clotted cream and, of course, tea.

-Photography—including selfies is encouraged!
-Next up, Inn at MeadowCroft for southern inspired tea luncheon complete with a beautiful spread of homemade tea sandwiches, shortbread, and scones all served with clotted cream and of course, tea.
 Discover the life and legacy of the country’s 28th President in the city where he was born at the Woodrow Wilson Presidential Library and Museum.
 Take a guided tour of Wilson’s birthplace, as well as a self-guided tour of the museum featuring Wilson’s early years, his eventful presidency, suffrage, prohibition and World War I. Highlights include the President’s restored 1919 Pierce-Arrow limousine and a state-of–the-art World War I trench exhibit.

 Explore our selection of Group-friendly Itineraries across the globe.